Star Trek: The Motion Picture: Plot

 Enterprise intercepts the energy cloud and is attacked by an alien vessel.
-A probe appears on the bridge, attacks Spock, and abducts the navigator, Ilia.
+A probe appears on the bridge, attacks Spock, and vanishes the navigator, Ilia.
 She is replaced by a robotic replica, sent by the entity, which calls itself "V'Ger", to study the "carbon units" on the ship.
-Decker is distraught over the loss of Ilia, with whom he had a romantic history, and becomes troubled as he attempts to extract information from the doppelgänger, which has Ilia's memories and feelings buried inside.
+Decker is distraught when it is revealed that the original Ilia, with whom he had a romantic history, has been killed.
+He attempts to extract information from the doppelgänger, which has Ilia's memories and feelings buried inside.
 Spock takes an unauthorized spacewalk to the vessel's interior and attempts a telepathic mind meld with it.
 In doing so, he learns that the entire vessel is V'Ger, a non-biological living machine.

-Only 2 Voyager probes were launched in real life - the "Voyager 6" spacecraft depicted in the film is visually identical to them.

 At the center of the massive ship, V'Ger is revealed to be Voyager 6, a 20th-century NASA space probe from the Voyager program.
 It was believed lost in a black hole.
 The damaged probe was found by an alien race of living machines that interpreted its programming as instructions to learn all that can be learned and return that information to its creator.
 The machines upgraded the probe to fulfill its mission, and on its journey, the probe gathered so much knowledge that it achieved sentience.
 Spock discovers that V'Ger cannot give itself a purpose other than its original mission; having learned everything it could on its journey home, it finds its existence meaningless.
 Before transmitting all its information, V'Ger insists that the "Creator" come in person to finish the sequence.
 The Enterprise crew realizes humans are the Creator.
 Decker offers himself to V'Ger; he merges with the Ilia probe and V'Ger, creating a new life form that disappears into space.
 With Earth saved, Kirk directs Enterprise to space for future missions.